 About the author:

-Elliott Abrams is a senior fellow for Middle Eastern studies at the Council on Foreign Relations, where he maintains a blog, Pressure Points
+Elliott Abrams is a senior fellow for Middle Eastern studies at the Council on Foreign Relations and is the incoming chairman of the Tikvah Fund.

 Diana Muir Appelbaum, a writer and historian, is at work on a book about nationhood and democracy.
 Her museum reviews have appeared in the Claremont Review